molpopgen/fwdpy11/doc/pages/ts.rst

 for the entire population.
 If you wish to iterate over the trees corresponding to a subset of the last generation, simply create the approprate list, noting that the list may not contain redundant node ids.

-A second method of initializing a TreeVisitor involves passing in two sample lists.
+A second method of initializing a TreeIterator involves passing in two sample lists.
 The intent here is that the first list corresponds to the current generation ("alive nodes") and the latter to preserved nodes ("ancient samples").
-When passing in two lists, the tree iteration scheme tracks leaf counts separately for these two lists, via the fields :attr:`fwdpy11.ts.MarginalTree.leaf_counts` and :attr:`fwdpy11.ts.MarginalTree.preserved_leaf_counts`.
+When passing in two lists, the tree iteration scheme tracks leaf counts separately for these two lists, via the fields :attr:`fwdpy11.ts.TreeIterator.leaf_counts` and :attr:`fwdpy11.ts.TreeIterator.preserved_leaf_counts`.
 We'll see this in action below.

 Recording ancient samples during a simulation